deezplace/BBscript/README.md

-file: DzBBup_sh
+DzBBup_sh

+>>>>>>> Stashed changes
 Dz Bash Backup Shell script

-A linux shell (bash) script to use rsync for backing up my data.
+A linux (bash) shell script to use rsync for backing up my data.

-I have a simple menu which allows me to choose which items I want backed up.
+Has a simple menu which allows me to choose which items I want backed up.

-It has a toggle to only copy or to delete extraneous files and copy to destination.
+Toggle between copy only OR copy and delete extraneous files.

-It defaults to a DRY RUN mode so you can see what would have been copied/deleted.
+Has a DRY RUN mode so you can see what would have been copied/deleted.

 All care, no responsibility.
 Happy for feedback.